abelsonlive/hiR/updateGuide.md

     }
     ```

-3. Save your functions in the "R" subdirectory with a ".R" file extension, e.g. "add.R"
+3. Save each of your functions in the "R" subdirectory with a ".R" file extension, e.g. "add.R"

 4. Run the following commands in the pacakge's parent directory to build your NAMESPACE, DESCRIPTION, and man files.